 Agroecology on the agenda for the next Science Bar

-The Bar des sciences has become one of Montpellier’s flagship events for science culture, offering a monthly participatory public discussion on all aspects of science from January through June.
+The Bar des sciences has become one of Montpellier’s flagship events for scientific culture, offering a participatory, community-driven discussion on all aspects of science once a month from January through June.
 Throughout the season, scientists are invited to engage in a dialogue where their knowledge and practices are not only shared but also open to discussion.
-The season is co-produced by the scientific culture departments of the University of Montpellier (UM) and its partners: INRAE, INSERM, and IRD.
-Sign language interpretation is provided for this event.
-Free admission, subject to availability.
+The season is co-produced by theUM science outreach departmentsUM its partners: INRAE, INSERM, and IRD.
+Sign language interpretation will be provided for this event.
+Admission is free, subject to availability.

-A Science Bar dedicated to agroecology
+A Science Bar Dedicated to Agroecology

 To discuss this topic at the intersection of science and society, three multidisciplinary experts will answer questions from the audience: